bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 ==================================================

-The Society for Imaging and Informatics in Medicine (SIIM) and the International Skin Imaging Collaboration (ISIC) melanoma classification competition [0_] aims to classify a given skin lesion as melanoma along with accompanying patient metadata.
+The Society for Imaging and Informatics in Medicine (SIIM) and the International Skin Imaging Collaboration (ISIC) melanoma classification competition [0_] aims to classify a given skin lesion image and accompanying patient metadata as melanoma (or not).
 Melanoma is a type of skin cancer that is responsible for over 75% of skin cancer deaths.
 The ISIC has been putting on various computer vision `challenges <https://challenge.isic-archive.com/>`__ related to dermatology since 2016.
 Notably, past competitions have labelled image skin lesion data (and sometimes